What are the challenges and barriers your visitors experience when they land on your website?

 - It helps ease users into the research session before they arrive on your website.

-For ecommerce businesses, ask the user to find a product with a specific price range/material or other specifications, allowing you to observe their "product finding" process.
-This helps you observe the usability of the filters, site navigation and etc.
+For eCommerce businesses, ask the user to find a product with a specific price range/material or other specifications, allowing you to observe their "product finding" process.
+This helps you observe the usability of the filters and site navigation.

 For SAAS businesses, you can ask the user to compare different plans and choose one.
 This will help you understand what draws their attention and how they find the information (or not) relevant to the decision.